 5 Types of Seagrass Weaving Styles You Need to Know

 A seagrass rug is a great natural addition to your home.

-There are five basic seagrass weaving materials or styles used to weave all seagrass baskets and other Home Decor products.
-All of these use the seagrass material, but the material they use can give the seagrass product a unique look and feel.
+Five basic seagrass weaving materials or styles are used to weave all seagrass baskets and other Home Decor products.
+All of these use seagrass material, but their material can give the seagrass product a unique look and feel.